 Master of Science

-The program is capped by either a thesis or comprehensive examination.
+The program is capped by either a six-credit thesis or Program of Study Summary.

 *Applicants with a undergraduate GPA of 3.5+ may request a test waiver.

 Fall semester: August 1st

 Spring semester: December 1st

 Student Learning Outcomes